Wittionary/dotfiles/README.md

 ## thanks

 I forked [Zach Holman](http://github.com/holman)'s excellent [dotfiles](http://github.com/holman/dotfiles) for a couple weeks before deciding I needed a setup that was built from the ground up and totally custom to the way I work so I started over.
 I will definitely be referring to his work as a documentation of sorts to discern different approaches and solutions.
-A decent amount of the code in these dotfiles stem or are inspired from Holman's original project.